The British cruise line for British cruisers

 It can trace its roots back to 1837 and, 72 years later, introduced its first programme of modern-style cruises - First Class only with excusions arranged by none other than Thomas Cook.

 The arrival of a fleet of new superliners has had a dramatic impact for P&O Cruises cruisers worldwide. >Ventura, an innovative ship built for the British market, joined the fleet in 2008 and only heightens the experience.
 And the 116,000-ton >Azura became the most sophisticated addition to the P&O Cruises fleet in spring 2010.
-And a “modern classic” liner, the Britannia, is currently under construction for arrival in spring 2015.
+And a “modern classic” liner, the Britannia, became the biggest ship designed exclusively for Britain when she joined the fleet in March 2015.

 >Arcadia carries 1,952 passengers and 880 crew and has more cabins with balconies than any other UK-based cruise ship.
 A child-free ship, she offers an extensive range of modern and innovative ‘lifestyle’ experiences including: an extensive spa with couples treatment rooms; contemporary dining, and the New Horizon enrichment programme with guest speakers who are leading experts in their own particular fields.